A PhD is the most internationally-recognised research qualification.

 Although we cater for diverse backgrounds, PhD registration will always involve a doctoral programme, in which you will undergo research training, alongside the preparation of the thesis.

-We assess the specific research needs of all prospective PhD students each year, and you will probably undertake further training to ensure you have the necessary research skills.
+We assess the specific research needs of all prospective PhD candidates each year, and you will probably undertake further training to ensure you have the necessary research skills.

-Consequently, if you are an overseas student, you should be aware that we need you to demonstrate you already have, or are willing to undertake, the required research training.
+Consequently, if you are an overseas candidate, you should be aware that we need you to demonstrate you already have, or are willing to undertake, the required research training.

 You should hold a good honours degree (upper second class or first class) or equivalent in sociology, social policy or a related discipline, and hold, or expect to obtain, a Masters degree in a social sciences or related subject.